-Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested the Community Advocates Leadership Academy (CALA).
+Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested Green Foothills’ Community Advocates Leadership Academy.
 “Oh, hey look.
 Is this something you’re interested in?” she quotes.
-“I had never heard of CALA, but when I saw the words ‘community advocates,’ I was like, ‘sure.’
+“I had never heard of the program, but when I saw the words ‘community advocates,’ I was like, ‘sure.’
 I had a feeling that it was something I’d be interested in, based on the title.”
 And so Kyra joined the Leadership Academy’s 2018 cohort.

 It’s in this urban development space that Kyra witnessed insidious ways that facilitated the displacement of East Palo Alto’s Black and Brown communities instead of bringing assets they wanted.
 Kyra once approached a developer with “hey, we need some open space along with your project and community access to that open space” Condescendingly, the developer offered to plant a tree in front of their building, or build a bench in front of the building with a plaque that says, We Love East Palo Alto.
 Kyra’s reply?
 “Listen, a bench outside your building is not going to cut it.”